k-westbrook/what-on-your-mind/README.md

 ### Web App that utilizes React, AWS DynamoDB, AWS API Gateway, AWS Lambda ###

 Git Clone, npm start to begin!
 Contact me with any questions or concerns.
+Please also check out the lambda git repos.